sandesh2526/java-prep/Things.md

 ### Map

-A map is an object that stores associations between keys and values, or key/value pairs
+A map is an object that stores key and value pairs.
+The map interface contains a inner interface called Entry<K,V> which defines each entry's structure inside the map.

 ## Collection classes